nodejs/node/doc/api/child_process.markdown

   * `error` {Error} The error object if the child process failed or timed out

 `spawnSync` will not return until the child process has fully closed.
-When a timeout has been encountered and `killSignal` is sent, the method won't return until the process has completely exited.
-That is to say, if the process handles the `SIGTERM` signal and doesn't exit, your process will wait until the child process has exited.
+When a timeout has been encountered and `killSignal` is sent, the method won’t return until the process has completely exited.
+That is to say, if the process handles the `SIGTERM` signal and doesn’t exit, your process will wait until the child process has exited.

 ### child_process.execFileSync(command[, args][, options])